finos/open-source-readiness/docs/bok/Regulations/Labour.md

 ## Intersection With Open Source

 - If employees are contributing to firm-related open source projects in their personal time (in order to circumvent the lack of a firm contribution policy, say) this may contravene labour regulations in certain jurisdictions.
+E.g. staff may exceed working time limitations if time spent contributing open source is included.

 ### Controls